pebble-dev/pebble-dev.github.io/_posts/2022-11-01-rebble-hackathon.md

 # The Android app gets an update

 Fitbit absorbed Pebble.
 Google absorbed Fitbit.
-Despite the Pebble app being a double hand-me-down, we recently saw the android app get it's first update in 4 years!
-This update changes the Pebble app to be 64 bit, which means it can be installed on the Pixel 7 - The first Android phone to ship with this hard requirement.
-You can download the app [here](/apk).
-The app update has also improved the reliability of caller ID too.
+Despite the Pebble app being a double hand-me-down, we recently saw the Android app get its first update in 4 years!
+This update changes the Pebble app to be 64-bit, which means it can be installed on the Pixel 7 - the first Android phone to ship with this hard requirement.
+You can [download the app here](/apk).
+The app update has also improved the reliability of caller ID.

 A massive thank you to Google for putting the effort in to support an app so old it isn't even hosted on their own app store!